BcorBR/Projects/BankSystem UaiBank/README.md

 # 💳 Banking System in C

-This is a simple banking system developed in C that allows users to manage accounts, perform transactions, and maintain a record of information in the `UserData.txt` file.
+This is a banking system developed in C that allows users to manage accounts, perform transactions, and maintain a record of information in the `UserData.txt` file.
 The program provides an interactive interface to carry out operations such as registration, search, user removal, and transfers.

 ## Features